yaelmag/FlightSimulatorInterpreter/README.md

 # project1 - Flight Simulator

-Create interpreter (CLI) and send the commands to the flight simulator using TCP/IPv4 socket.
+Create interpreter for Flight Simulator game.
+Send the commands to Flight Simulator using TCP/IPv4 socket.